tegonal/minimalist/README.md

 ### transform

-Minimalist provides different means to transform `ArgsGenerator`s.
+Variist provides different means to transform `ArgsGenerator`s.
 But not all extension methods are defined for all types of `ArgsGenerator`.
 For instance, since an `OrderedArgsGenerator` needs to know how many values it can generate before repeating them, methods like `filter` require that a full cycle gets materialised first.
 Such methods are signified with a `Materialised` suffix.
 A `SemiOrderedArgsGenerator` on the other hand does not